VicAv99/personal-site/src/pages/blog/markdown-style-guide.md

 ---
+layout: "../../layouts/BlogPostLayout.astro"
 title: "Markdown Style Guide"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: "Jul 01 2022"
+pubDate: "Jul 01, 2022"
-heroImage: "/placeholder-hero.jpg"
+featured: true
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.